 This section will explain the best workout for the back, which you should try one to two times a week.

 It is an excellent compound workout that targets your entire back from top to bottom.
 It can develop and strengthen your posterior chain efficiently.
 Place your feet shoulder-width apart and your hands outside the knees.
 Next, bend down and pick up the weights with an overhead grip.
 The best exercise in the world for a big strong back requires you to pick up weight and put it back down.

 This exercise is a little challenging to perform, but it can work your entire back and biceps.
 Grab the bar with your hands.
 The type of grip determines the kind of lift (underhand grip is a chin-up, and an overhand grip is a pull-up).
 Once you grip the bar, pull yourself up slowly, and maintain control.
 Pull-ups work the lower traps, whereas chin-ups work the pecs and biceps.
 You need to include Pull-Ups in your workout program for the back because it is a compound exercise.

-As indicated by its name, lat pulldown work your lats; therefore, it should be an essential part of your back workout.
+As shown by its name, lat pull-down works your lats; therefore, it should be an essential part of your back workout.
 Grasp the bar widely and retract your shoulder blades.
 Pull down the bar in front of your upper chest.

 ● Bent-Over Dumbbell Row

 Next is the bent-over dumbbell row for building your back by hitting your lats, traps, and rhomboids.
 Bend to 45-degrees while holding dumbbells.
 Pull the weight to your chest while exhaling.
 Then lower weight while exhaling to the starting point.
 Make sure to control the weight from start to finish of each set.